 In fact, a 2014 Mayo Clinic study found that more than half of the patients seeking consultations at its sleep clinic were pet owners whose sleep was disturbed by their cats or dogs.

-However, a new study reveals that snuggling up to your furry friend can actually lead to improved sleep.
+However, a 2015 study reveals that snuggling up to your furry friend can actually lead to improved sleep.

 Researchers from Mayo Clinic in Scottsdale, Arizona, recently surveyed 150 of the patients who visited the facility’s Center for Sleep Medicine.
 Participants answered questions about their sleeping habits, their pets’ behavior and sleeping locations, and how their pets affected their nightly sleep.